Tuuliyo/DLMDWWDE/README.md

 ## Overview

-This project demonstrates a real-time integration platform for POS data, designed to simulate a production-grade data engineering workflow.
-It supports:
+This project offers a real-time integration platform for POS data, which has been designed to simulate a production-grade data engineering workflow.
+The platform offers the following features:
 -	Real-time POS transaction streaming
 -	Transaction validation
 -	Data aggregation for analytics
 -	Monitoring, tracing, and logging
 -	Secure secrets management via Vault

-The infrastructure is fully containerized with **Docker Compose**, enabling rapid local deployment and reproducibility.
+The infrastructure is fully containerised with **Docker Compose**, enabling rapid local deployment and reproducibility.

 ---

 ## Project Goals

-- **Reliability**: Ensure fault-tolerant communication between services.
+- **Reliability**: Ensuring fault-tolerant communication between services is paramount.
-- **Scalability**: Design the system to handle increasing transaction volumes.
+- **Scalability**: The system must be designed to accommodate increasing transaction volumes.
-- **Maintainability**: Use modular and reusable Microservice Architecture.
+- **Maintainability**: Utilising modular and reusable Microservice Architecture is essential.
-- **Real-Time**: Use modern tools and architecture to define a real-time backend for pos transactions.
+- **Real-Time**: Modern tools and architecture must be employed to define a real-time backend for POS transactions.
-- **Data Security**: Safeguard sensitive information using Vault.
+- **Data Security**: Vault must be employed to safeguard sensitive information.
 - **Data Governance**: Ensure compliance with data handling and storage regulations.
 - **Observability**: Provide detailed insights into system health and performance.